RedOne-Free/Expenses-Income-Analysis/README.md

 # Expenses-Income-Analysis
-This project consists of analyzing the Expenses and Income of 6 projects in both Microsoft Excel and Power BI.
+This project consists of analyzing the Expenses and Income of 6 projects in Microsoft Excel, Power BI and Google Data Studio.

 There are a total of 5 slides in which there are tables and/or graphs, there are also sliecers to perform personalized filters.
 Slides are :